This blog post may contain affiliate links and I may earn a commission at no cost to you. Learn more.

-Have you ever found yourself looking at pet treat labels and wonder what some of the ingredients are?
-Maybe you even thought “I can make a better dog treat or cat treat at home.”
+Have you ever found yourself looking at pet treat labels and wondering what some of the ingredients are?
+Maybe you even thought “I can make something better or cheaper at home.”
 I know I did, several times.

-The good news is I answer all of this for you!
-Bonus: No gluten-free flour?
-No problem, you can use the flour conversion tip.
+The good news is I answer all of this for you and included a flour conversion tip!

-Finally, I will share a homemade cat treat recipe with several ingredient options and a Grain-free dog treat recipe.
+You will have several ingredients options for the homemade cat treat recipe and the Grain-free dog treat recipe.

 How to make cat and dog treats with natural preservatives